kk663/znn-release/docs/tutorial.rst

 The tutorial also assumes that you are somewhat familiar with neural networks and how to train them.

+Please note that you can run ZNN on persistent spot instances in AWS EC2 with the help of starcluster.
+This helps reduce the cost of using AWS.
+We have prepared a `README <https://github.com/seung-lab/znn-release/blob/master/python/aws_train/README.md>`_ with instructions on how to use ZNN with starcluster.

 1. Dataset Preparation
 ----------------------